3ConstArt3/3ConstArt3/README.md

 I love exploring new ideas about computers and mathematics🔢, and how they can be applied in a highly aesthetic way!
 I am also incredibly attracted to the field of construction, the main one being the engineering of robotic systems🤖, and programming them to achieve ambitious results-functions!<h2>

-## I'm currently working on
+## I'm currently working on:
-I am just working on personal pursuits-interests, related to graphic programming🎨💻.
+- personal pursuits related to graphic programming🎨💻.

+### 🛠️ Languages
+- Python
+- Java
+- C++

 <!--
 - 🌱 I’m currently learning ...